 ]

-The executable format we'll be using is ELF, as you can see from the riscv64gc-unknown-none-elf target we specified above.
+The executable format we'll use is ELF, as you can see from the riscv64gc-unknown-none-elf target we specified above.
 ELF is the format used by Linux and most other UNIX-like operating systems for storing executables.
 Other common formats are PE (windows) and Mach-O (macOS).
 On x86, we'd have to endure the pain of dealing with PE binaries.

 ELF Memory Layout